The Riads of Morocco are definitely taken from the pages of a fairytale. Enjoy this guide to the Best Riads of Marrakesh everybody!

 Plus, you always have the freedom of inviting new friends to your riad since there’s no one there to tell you that it isn’t allowed.
 However, bear in mind that it is against Moroccan Islamic law to invite locals to your house.
 Yes, I know that Moroccan women are beautiful but trust me, you don’t want to break the laws in a country like this one.

-How to book a Riad in Morocco
+How to Book the Best Riads in Marrakesh, Morocco

 As I said before, most of the best riads are private and you’ll be unable to just walk in and book it.
 What I recommend you to do is to book it directly via e-mail and arrange payment beforehand.
-You can book the Riad Petit Palais, the third riad where my media assistant and I stayed, as well as the Riad Lak Lak and Riad Naila in this website.

 While riads tend to be on the expensive side (100 to 180 euros per night), they are actually the best value for your money as long as you have a party of 2 or more people since the cost is per riad, not per person.